PharmEasy Blog

 What are the home remedies for period pain?

 Period pains are common but manageable.
-You can try these home remedies for managing period pains.
-Some of these home remedies are using heating pads, taking warm showers, and exercising.
-You can also try relaxing and yoga techniques to help with the pain.1–4
+Some home remedies that may be helpful include heating pads, taking warm showers, and exercising.
+You can also try relaxing and yoga techniques to help with the pain.

 Is period pain common?

-Yes, period pains are more common.
-Some women may feel mild to moderate pain, while others have severe pain.1
+Yes, period pains are common.
+Some women may feel mild to moderate pain, while others have severe pain.
+Make sure to consult with a doctor in case you have severe pain.

 Do warm showers help with period pain?

-Yes, warm showers might help in easing the period pain.
+Yes, warm showers might help in easing period pain.
 The heat from warm showers or baths can help to relax the muscles of the abdomen and reduce the pain of periods.
-Heat can provide many helpful benefits like increasing pelvic blood flow, eliminating fluid retention and diminishing the swelling, which reduces the period pain.1,4
+Heat can provide many helpful benefits like increasing pelvic blood flow, reducing fluid retention, and swelling, which may reduce period pain.

 Can period pain worsen?

 Yes, period pain can worsen over time.
-If you feel your period pain worsening, you should contact your doctor for assistance.6
+If you feel your period pain worsening, you should contact your doctor for assistance.

 Should I contact a doctor for my period pain?

 Period pain, to some extent, is expected.
-However, if you have a fever, sudden worsening of pain, and pain even when you are not on your period, if the pain medication and self-help techniques don’t work out, you should contact your doctor.6
+However, if you have a fever, sudden worsening of pain, and pain even when you are not on your period, and if the pain medication and self-help techniques don’t provide any improvement, you should contact your doctor.

 Can I prevent period pains?